monsieurBoutte/whiteboard-playground/README.md

 This file defines various utility types that are used throughout the project.
 These types help in creating more expressive and flexible type definitions.
 Examples include `Nil` (a union of `null` and `undefined`), `Undefinable`, `Nullable`, `Nilable`, and `NonEmptyArray`.
 These utility types simplify handling optional and nullable values, as well as ensuring non-empty arrays.

+## Pattern matching

+This project also makes use of `match` from `ts-pattern` to perform exhaustive pattern matching.
+This is useful for ensuring that all cases are handled in a switch statement.
+Additionally, unlike switch statements, which are not expressions, `match` from `ts-pattern` is an expression.
+This means it can directly return values, making it more versatile.

 ## Folder Structure

 The project is organized into several key directories, each serving a specific purpose in the application architecture: